SBagaria2710/SBagaria2710/README.md

 # Hi there, I'm Shashwat Bagaria 👋

 I am a working professional with <u>2+ years of experience</u> in building web applications.<br />
-Other than my traditional work, I have inclination towards `design, startups, movies and crypto`.<br />
+Other than my traditional work, I have inclination towards `design, startups, cinema and crypto`.<br />
-Let's connect to geek out 😃
+Let's [connect](#find-me-here) to geek out on any of the topic mentioned 🤓

 # 💻 Tech Stack, I've worked in...